Person painting a wall with a roller in a bright room

 • Quality interior paint (matte hides flaws better; eggshell is more washable).

-• The right roller for the wall: short-nap for smooth walls and long-nap for textured or rough surfaces.
-Wool or microfiber shed less lint; Teflon-coated covers avoid streaks.
+• The right roller for the wall: short-nap for smooth walls, long-nap for textured or rough surfaces.
+Wool or microfiber shed less lint; Teflon-coated covers resist streaking.

 • An angled “cutting-in” brush for corners and edges.